 The SiteGround affiliate program is self-hosted and uses proprietary affiliate tracking software.
 Anyone can join the program.
-Let’s review the pros, cons, commission rate, cookie length, payout threshold, and other pertinent details.
+Let’s review the benefits, drawbacks, commission rate, cookie length, and details of the program.

 SiteGround is a top-rated hosting provider.
-Many independent and objective software reviewers’ rate SiteGround highly and above its main competitors such as Bluehost, HostGator, and DreamHost.
-I moved from DreamHost to SiteGround and have been very happy ever since.
-Additionally, my page load times and speeds improved significantly.
-Lastly, SiteGround is one of three hosting providers endorsed by WordPress.org because of its robust technological infrastructure.
+Many independent reviewers rate it highly and above its main competitors, including Bluehost, HostGator, and DreamHost.
+It’s one of three hosting companies endorsed by WordPress.org because of its robust technological infrastructure.
+I moved from DreamHost to SiteGround and am glad I did.
+Additionally, my page load times and speeds have improved significantly.

 Affiliates can try SiteGround for free.
 Navigate to the affiliate home menu tab.
 In the success tools section, you’ll find a link to start a one-month trial.
 (Note: if you decide to remain with SiteGround, you’ll only save on the first invoice and pay regular prices after that.
 If you genuinely want to purchase hosting from SiteGround, you’ll save more money by getting a multi-year plan.)

 The affiliate tracking portal is dated.
 SiteGround’s proprietary tracking software does the trick, but the user interface is out-of-date and cumbersome.
 For example, features like click-to-copy and short URL generation are absent.
-Also, its page sections like Why SiteGround and What’s New aren’t necessary.
+Also, its page sections like Why SiteGround and What’s New are distracting.

-Can you make $1,000 a month with SiteGround?
+Can you make $1,000 a month as a SiteGround affiliate?
 You can and more.
 SiteGround is a market leader and top-rated company with superior technology.
 Furthermore, it’s well-known in the WordPress community.
 It’s commission rate, payout threshold, and referral period make for a robust affiliate program.